AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 #### Smart crop in video profiles for Dynamic Media (6.5.3.0) {#smart-crop-video}

-Smart crop for video–an optional feature available in Video Profiles– is a tool that uses the power of artificial intelligence in Adobe Sensei to automatically detect and crop the focal point in any adaptive video or progressive video that you have uploaded, regardless of size.
-See [About using smart crop in video profiles](../assets/video-profiles.md).
+Smart crop for video – an optional feature available in Video Profiles – uses Adobe Sensei to automatically detect and crop the focal point in any adaptive video or progressive video, regardless of size.
+See [about using smart crop in video profiles](../assets/video-profiles.md).

 ### Experience Manager Forms {#aem-forms-previous-service-packs}